Perspective | Biden tells agencies to ignore Trump’s orders thumping federal workers

-Her memo repeatedly tells agency officials they “shall immediately cease,” or words to that effect, implementation of Trump’s executive orders.
+Her memo repeatedly tells agency officials that they “shall immediately cease,” or words to that effect, implementation of Trump’s executive orders.
 That includes rescinding collective bargaining provisions and regulations meant to implement his policies.

 Furthermore, McGettigan told agency officials to “take a hard look” at how a particular Trump order might have “influenced bargaining-table strategy and decision making.”